-Part memoir, part reflection at the end of a life fully-lived, in Gratitude, Neurologist and author Oliver Sacks (1933-2015) distills those crucial things that stand apart as he nears the end of his life.
+Part memoir, part collected reflections at the end of a life fully lived, in Gratitude, neurologist and author Oliver Sacks (July 9, 1933 – August 30, 2015) distills the crucial things that stand apart as he nears the end of his life.

 Last night I dreamed about mercury—huge, shining globules of quicksilver rising and falling.
 Mercury is element number 80, and my dream is a reminder that on Tuesday, I will be eighty myself.
 Elements and birthdays have been intertwined for me since boyhood, when I learned about atomic numbers.

 A man who claimed he is “equally drawn to the scientific and the romantic” in humanity is quick to see both in himself.
 In his own inimical, casual way, Sacks maneuvers us through “what is meant by living a good and worthwhile life.”
 Concepts include injected breaks and pause, reflections on loyalty and commitment, and cherishing the precious things we keep nearby.1

 I have tended since early boyhood to deal with loss—losing people dear to me—by turning to the nonhuman. […] Times of stress throughout my life have led me to turn, or return, to the physical sciences, a world where there is no life but also no death.